Protestors clash over Glendale school board resolution recognizing LGBTQ Pride Month

-Skirmishes broke out Tuesday as protesters gathered outside the Glendale Unified School District board meeting.
+Skirmishes broke out Tuesday as protesters gathered outside the Glendale Unified School District board meeting where members were considering a Pride Month resolution.

 The board met to approve a resolution recognizing LGBTQ+ Pride month, something that has been done since 2019.
 The discussion drew a slew of both supporters and opponents, with police declaring an unlawful assembly after fighting broke out outside.